TABLE OF CONTENTS

 1.2 STATEMENT OF THE RESEARCH PROBLEM

-Really it is believed that the medium is owed by government which is capable of keeping it good state, but it could be scale that the reverse is almost the case because of television station owed by state government where equipment of these station are old, and dilapidated example Enugu television station (ETV).
+Really it is believed that the medium is owed by government which is capable of keeping it good state, but it could be scale that the reverse is almost the case because of television and radio stations owed by state and local governments where equipment of these station are old, and dilapidated.

-Due to the huge amount of money needed for establishing a television station, the governing rather than individuals was seen as the only entity having such money for the venture recently, private individuals were allowed open television stations such as many broadcasting international a (MBI) African independent television (AIT) etc but t\will strict control from the government with these, the danger is that television in Nigeria has gradually abandoned the element of autonomy from government control and is now in the indirect or direct service of he government.
+Due to the huge amount of money needed for establishing a television and radio stations, the government rather than individuals was seen as the only entity having such money for the venture recently, private individuals were allowed to open radio and television stations such as many broadcasting international a (MBI) African independent television (AIT),Ray Power,Rhythm,Brilla fm, etc. but with strict control from the government with these, the danger is that television in Nigeria has gradually abandoned the element of autonomy from government control and is now in the indirect or direct service of he government.

 Despite this fact, the television has been able to help in development programme of the government, which gave rise to this research work so as to unveil television as a channel.